nim-lang/Nim/doc/manual.rst

-Whilst the syntax of type classes appears to resemble that of ADTs/algebraic data types in ML-like languages, it should be understood that type classes are static constraints to be enforced at type instantations.
-Type classes are not really types in themsleves, but are instead a system of providing generic "checks" that ultimately *resolve* to some singular type.
+Whilst the syntax of type classes appears to resemble that of ADTs/algebraic data types in ML-like languages, it should be understood that type classes are static constraints to be enforced at type instantiations.
+Type classes are not really types in themselves, but are instead a system of providing generic "checks" that ultimately *resolve* to some singular type.
 Type classes do not allow for runtime type dynamism, unlike object variants or methods.